Veterinary Service Volunteer Abroad Programs

 Africa:

 Africa is a fascinating destination on all levels.
-For those interesting in wildlife conservation, management, and care, there is no better place to be.
+For those interested in wildlife conservation, management, and care, there is no better place to be.
 South Africa, especially, has a number of well-respected programs that allow volunteers to come and work with endangered animals.

-Both those with veterinary skills and those who merely have the enthusiasm are welcome and encouraged to participate in programs of varying length.
+Both those with veterinary skills and those who merely have enthusiasm are welcome and encouraged to participate in programs of varying length.

 Central America:

-Central America is quickly becoming a hot-spot for eco-adventures and eco-tourism.
+Central America is quickly becoming a hot spot for eco-adventures and eco-tourism.
 There are amazing opportunities to get up close and personal with the local fauna.

 Several programs, including those in Guatemala and Costa Rica, allow volunteers to take an active role in protecting, conserving, and rehabilitating sea turtles, one of the most vulnerable species in the region.